Nonsingular Black Holes in $4D$ Einstein--Gauss--Bonnet Gravity: Basic Equations and Black Hole Solution

-The coordinate singularity of the metric Eq.~(\ref{metric}) at $f(r)=0$, implies that the black hole horizons exist.
+Next, we discuss the horizon for $4D$ nonsingular EGB black holes.
+The coordinate singularity of the metric Equation~(\ref{metric}) at $f(r)=0$, implies that the black hole horizons exist.
 Thus, for the given values of $g$ and $\alpha$, the radii of the horizons are the zeros of